superyhee/claude-ui-copilot/README.md

 #  Code-Gen-GPT

-A React and Vite-based tool with an Express backend that converts text, screenshots, and Figma designs into clean, functional code using AI.
+A React and Vite-based tool with an Express backend that converts text, screenshots, and Figma designs into clean, functional code powered by LLMs.
 It employs a conversational approach for continuous page effect adjustments.
 Now supports AWS Bedrock and Claude 3.5 Sonnet.

 ### Text to code